We support refugees in Stuttgart!

 Welcome to WOLJA!
 We are a non-profit association that cares for refugees in Stuttgart.
 We help you with the initial reception and with the new challenges of everyday life after your arrival.
 We understand that fleeing war, violence and persecution is a huge challenge and that there are often many difficulties when you arrive in a new country.
 But don’t worry, we’re here and we’ll do our best to welcome you and support you as much as we can.
 Our members and helpers have extensive language skills in German, Ukrainian, Russian and English, which we use as needed.
 We are here for you:

-In the first registration
+In the first appointment

 (Arrival Support)